wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.2.10.16 =
+Re-calibrated the Progress Bar, improved error handling, and fixed a few minor bugs.

 = 1.2.10.05 =
-Completely revamped the scan engine, enhanced the Automatic Fix results, and fixes a few other small bugs.
+Completely revamped the scan engine, enhanced the Automatic Fix results, and fixed a few other small bugs.

 = 1.2.09.22 =
 Enhanced the iFrame for the File Viewer and Automatic Fix process and improved error handling.